 Friday, January 17, 2020 ● 5 pm – 7 pm

-Please join us for a free public opening for Open House: Domestic Thresholds by Heather Hart, Edra Soto, and Rodney Taylor.
+Please join us for a free public opening for Domestic Thresholds, an exhibition by Heather Hart, Edra Soto, and Rodney Taylor.
 This exhibition features projects that explore how people build connections to others both inside and outside the walls of those structures we call home.
 During the opening, dancer Naila Ansari, media artists Mani Mehrvarz and Maryam Muliaee, and musician Curtis Lovell will present a collaborative, multimedia art project that will use new media, performance, and live dance to transform the static physical space of the exhibition into a dynamic interactive environment.
 The audience is invited to experience the work by watching the filmed performance on their mobile phones in the exhibition space.

 Art in the Open